writer + critic

 20 November 2024-- For Minor Lits, “Goldfinch/Refusal: Mandelstam, Massive, and Form of the Novel in the Age of Atrocity”-- on John Trefry’s MASSIVE, and in general, novel as form in the wake of genocide Gaza, read through the life of Osip Mandelstam and the occasional Fabritius bird.

-26 Feburary 2024-- For the Poetry Foundation, “But There Are Other Geometries” on being Auden’s “The More Loving One”, cube poems by Rimma Gerlovina, Descartes, failures of reason, dice, fate, and love:
+26 Feburary 2024-- For the Poetry Foundation, “But There Are Other Geometries” on being Auden’s “The More Loving One”, cube poems by Rimma Gerlovina, Descartes, failures of reason, dice, fate, and love.
+NB: This essay is now a chapbook in Finnish translation by Erkka Filander with Poesia, preceding the grant process to translate my first book into Finnish, and do work together on bringing more contemporary Finnish avant-garde literature to American audiences in return.

 22 February 2024-- For the New York Review of Architecture “Good Bones”, on plastic surgery, always contemporaries, and Ed Ruscha at MoMA between New York and LA.